Updated July 31, 2020

 detailed information on the current partitions.
 Note that PI-owned partitions only include the hardware that those PIs own and are only accessible to the members of the PI’s group.

 In the following table, the Running Jobs Per User/Per Research Group.
-RAM limit is per user, across all jobs.
+Core and RAM limits are set per user, across all running jobs (not pending).